biagiocornacchia/microsoft-presidio-using-grpc/anonymizer/README.md

     }
     ```

-- `sendConfig`</br> is used to create an operator configuration.
+- `sendConfig`</br> is used to send the operator configuration.
 Possible operators for the anonymizer are:
     1. encrypt: anonymize the text with an encrypted text using Advanced Encryption Standard
     2. replace: replaces the PII text entity with a new string
     3. redact: redact the string - empty value